turbonomic/tbutil/docs/QUICK-INSTALL.md

 | 3 | %ProgramFiles%\Turbonomic\tbutil | if you want all users to be able to access the same copy of the tool (you'll need to have administrator access to set this up) |
 | 4 | Somewhere else | if you want to keep tbutil, tbscript, etc somewhere else |

-If this is a new installation of TButil (rather than being an upgrade of an existing installation) you should configure credentials for your default Turbonomic instance by following the steps in the section "Setting up credentials and testing", below.
+If this is a new installation of TButil (rather than being an upgrade of an existing installation) you should configure an unlock key and credentials for your default Turbonomic instance by following the steps in the sections "Obtain the unlock key" and "Setting up credentials and testing", below.

 ## Non-interactive installation.